cakephp/docs/en/contributing/code.rst

 Code
 ####

-Patches and pull requests are the best ways to contribute code back to CakePHP.
+Patches and pull requests are a great way to contribute code back to CakePHP.
-Patches can be attached to tickets in `lighthouse
-<http://cakephp.lighthouseapp.com>`_.
-Pull requests can be created in github,
+Pull requests can be created in github, and are prefered over patch files in ticket comments.
-and are generally a better way to contribute code.

 Initial setup
 =============